23 Applications of the Conservation Laws

 In either case, the purpose is the same: to obtain a measurement of the aircraft’s airspeed.
 This information is then provided to the pilot on an airspeed indicator.
 Therefore, an airspeed indicator is just a dynamic pressure gauge calibrated in units of speed; usually, units of nautical miles per hour (kts) are used, but sometimes miles per hour (mph).
 An online simulator of the Pitot-static system helps understand how it works and what happens under various failure scenarios.

-Flow Speed in a Wind Tunnel Using a Pitot Tube
+Flow Speed in a Wind Tunnel

-While it has been previously described how the flow speed in the test section of a wind tunnel can be obtained my measuring the static pressure drop between the inlet and the test section, another way is to use a Pitot probe, as shown in the figure below.
+While it has been previously described how the flow speed in the test section of a wind tunnel can be obtained by measuring the static pressure drop between the inlet and the test section, another way is to use a Pitot probe, as shown in the figure below.
 The Pitot probe measures the total pressure, p_T, in the upstream section or any upstream section that is convenient to do so.
-This particular approach tends to give a more accurate way of measuring dynamic pressure because it is the difference between a higher pressure and a lower pressure rather than two lower pressures of similar magnitude.
+This approach tends to give a more accurate way of measuring dynamic pressure because it is the difference between a higher and a lower pressure rather than two lower pressures of similar magnitude.

-Another method of measuring the flow velocity. in a wind tunnel is to use measurements of total pressure and static pressure.
+Another method of measuring the flow velocity in a wind tunnel is to use measurements of total pressure and static pressure.

 From the Bernoulli equation, then

-(42) \begin{equation*} P_T = p_2 + \dfrac{1}{2} \varrho V_2^2 \end{equation*}
+(42) \begin{equation*} P_T = p_2 + \dfrac{1}{2} \varrho V_2^2 = p_{\infty} + \dfrac{1}{2} \varrho V_{\infty}^2 \end{equation*}

 so that

-(43) \begin{equation*} V_2 = \sqrt{ \frac{2 \left( p_T - p_2 \right)}{\varrho} } \end{equation*}
+(43) \begin{equation*} V_2 = V_{\infty} = \sqrt{ \frac{2 \left( p_T - p_{\infty} \right)}{\varrho_{\infty}} } \end{equation*}

-(44) \begin{equation*} V_2 = \sqrt{ \frac{2 \, K_{\rm cal} \left( p_T - p_2 \right)}{\varrho} } \end{equation*}
+(44) \begin{equation*} V_{\infty} = K_{\rm cal} \sqrt{ \frac{2 \left( p_T - p_{\infty} \right)}{\varrho_{\infty}} } \end{equation*}

 where K_{\rm cal} will be very close to unity.